Henry Bibb: Biography

-Bibb was born on May 10, 1815, to an enslaved woman, Mildred Jackson, on a Shelby County, Kentucky plantation.
+Bibb was born on May 19, 1816, to an enslaved woman, Mildred Jackson, on a Shelby County, Kentucky plantation.
 His father was Senator James Bibb, a relative of George M. Bibb, a Kentucky state senator.
 Williard Greenwood, a slaveholder, sold his six siblings away to different buyers.
 Bibb was hired out by his father for his wages.
 After wishing to learn to read the Bible he received some education at a school operated by Miss Davies, until the school was shut down by locals.

 When Bibb was young, he felt the Ohio River was the thing that would keep him from freedom.
 He would often look across the river and wonder how it could be crossed, but he felt it was his barrier from freedom.
 He knew that if he passed it, he could be free in Canada, but the task of crossing it would be near impossible.

-Bibb gave details of his first marriage in autobiography Narrative of the Life and Adventures of Henry Bibb.
+Bibb gave details of his first marriage in the autobiography Narrative of the Life and Adventures of Henry Bibb.
 Bibb met Malinda when he was 18.
 She lived in Oldham County, Kentucky, on a plantation not far from the plantation he resided at, at the time.
 Bibb quickly fell in love with her, but they were apprehensive on marriage, since they both dreamed of freedom.
 The two decided to wait a year, and if they still wished to marry by then, they would.
 In 1833 Henry and Malinda married, and soon after had a child who they named Mary Frances.
 Bibb's frequent escape attempts kept him away from his family for long periods of time.
 At one point Bibb successfully escaped to Canada, but came back for his family and was recaptured.
 After Bibb escaped the final time he inquired to those he knew about Malinda.
 He found that she had been living in adultery, because she believed him to be dead.

 Around 1837, Bibb escaped slavery and fled to Cincinnati, Ohio.
 Six months later he returned to free his wife, but he was captured and enslaved again.
 Bibb and his daughter were sold to a slaveholder in Vicksburg, Ohio.
 After a failed attempt to escape, Bibb was sold to Cherokees on the Kansas-Oklahoma border.

 Bibb's account of the Cherokee slaveholder who bought him was the most positive of all his accounts of slaveholders.
 Because of Bibb's positive experience with this Cherokee man, he left out his name from the narrative.
 This is the only owner whose name Bibb left out of the narrative, and he credits this to the treatment he received while in his care.
 Bibb also mentioned in his narrative that he believed the difference in Native American slaveholders was that they were producing crops for their own use, while southerners were producing crops to sell and make a profit.